Kalikoze/be_resources/module1/assessments/paired_rubric.md

 ## Object Oriented Programming

-  * **4** - Student is able to complete iteration 3 with no prompting.
+  * **4** - Student's initial design for iteration 3 is ideal and needs no prompting from instructor.
-  * **3** - Student is able to complete all tasks in iteration 3, but may need to be prompted for the third and fourth tasks.
+  * **3** - Student designs an ideal solution for iteration 3, but may need several attempts and/or minimal prompting from instructor.
+Student demonstrates comfort with object interactions.
-  * **2** - Student is able to complete the first two tasks, but may need prompting for the second.
+  * **2** - Student is able to design a solution for the first two tasks, but may need prompting for the second.
+A Student may also struggle with object interaction.
-  * **1** - Student is not able to complete the first task without prompting.
+  * **1** - Student is not able to design a solution to the first task without prompting.

 ## TDD